WDI-SEA/react-development-course-materials/02-React State/README.md

 9) **Section Recap 2**: Discussion

+10)**React State Quiz**: Online Quiz

 9) **Film Project, Part 2**: Classwork + Homework

+Notes:

-Note that the Films Project is homework (but you can begin it in class).
+- The Films Project is homework (but you can begin it in class).
 The full script of that lesson is student-facing (rather than embedded in the instructor Teaching Tips of Talking Points).

+- The quiz is hosted on myGA.
+The file in this repo provides a url to slack to your students.
+The quiz is just for practice; the students do not need to log in; they platform will not record their scores.